 Travel doesn’t have to be expensive but it does cost money.
 If you want to travel more, in this episode I share how to start a travel fund and ways to tweak your budget to save more for travel.

 In this episode we cover:

 - Why is a travel fund important?

-- How to get started with a travel fund?
+- How to start a travel fund.